 Brilliant!
 I told my idea to friends and family, all of whom liked the idea, saw its worth, and thought I should make it happen.
 I would be the first, I thought – right up until Sam told us yesterday about Next Issue Media.
 Essentially, it is a consortium of 5 of the largest global publishing brands (Conde Nast, Hearst, Meredith, News Corp & Time Inc) coming together to create a platform where consumers can choose to access content from across all the companies’ combined brands via any digital device of their choice – the perfect platform to make micropayments work.

 I still thoroughly enjoyed hearing what Sam had to say about how Next Issue Media is getting ever closer to making this new platform a reality, and how it is really kind of exhibit a for how publishing is becoming more about ‘content’ and less about ‘words’ as the iPad and other devices change the game.
 But I must admit it did burst my bubble slightly when he said Rupert Murdoch was helming it (realistically, that’s tough to compete with, especially with all publishing houses already involved).
 So no, I’m not disheartened that this might be the next wave for publishing, because I think it makes huge sense for preserving the quality and importance of good journalism.
 I only wish I’d thought of it sooner!

 But what about all of you out there?
 Surely you read the online versions of your favorite publications, so what would you say to iJournalism?

-This post was first published by Nate Hubbell on March Communications’ blog, PR Nonsense, and may be viewed here.
+This post was first published by Nate Hubbell on March Communications’ blog, PR Nonsense.